Battle of Mahilpur (1757): Background

-After Ahmad Shah Durrani's fourth invasion of India, he appointed his son Timur Shah Durrani as viceroy of Punjab and Jahan Khan as his deputy on May 1757.
+After Ahmad Shah Durrani's fourth invasion of India, he appointed his son Timur Shah Durrani as viceroy of Punjab and Jahan Khan as his deputy in May 1757.
 Mughlani Begum was disappointed to hear the news of Timur Shah being appointed governor of Lahore as Ahmad Shah had previously promised to reconsolidate her power over Punjab.

 The Afghans sent a letter to Adina Beg Khan demanding that he present himself to the Afghan court in Lahore, and saying that if he did not comply, the entire Doaba region would be laid to waste.
 Adina Beg agreed to pay revenue to the Afghans as long as he was exempt from attending court at Lahore.
 Adina Beg was soon appointed Faujdar of the Jalandhar Doaba by the Afghan government and had to pay an annual tribute to the Afghans.
 Adina Beg also sent his Hindu agent Dila Ram to Lahore on his behalf and to ensure that revenue was received to the Afghans.

 However, soon a dispute over the payment of revenue occurred between the Afghans and Adina Beg.
-Timur Shah was now looking to extort more revenue from Adina Beg and he asked Adina Beg to present himself in Lahore.Adina Beg however learned of the true intentions of Timur Shah and refused to present himself.
-Not receiving any satisfactory reply from Adina Beg,Jahan Khan had Dila Ram imprisoned.However, Mughlani Begum was able to successfully free Dila Ram from the Afghans.
+Timur Shah was now looking to extort more revenue from Adina Beg and he asked Adina Beg to present himself in Lahore.
+Adina Beg however learned of the intentions of Timur Shah and refused to present himself.
+Not receiving any satisfactory reply from Adina Beg, Jahan Khan had Dila Ram imprisoned.
+However, Mughlani Begum was able to successfully free Dila Ram from the Afghans.
 When Jahan Khan learned of this, he proceeded to beat the Begum and her residence was ransacked.
 Adina Beg wrote to Timur Shah and apologized saying that the reason why he could not present himself to Lahore was because if he left the Doaba then the Sikhs would take the opportunity to take over the entire Doaba region during his absence.
 Adina Beg also sent agents to Lahore on his behalf which included Dharamdas Taranjia, Jodha Nagri, and Rai Ibrahim Bhatti of Kapurthala.
 Timur Shah was willing to pardon Adina Beg but still insisted he attend court at Lahore.

 Jahan Khan then began military preparations to arrest Adina Beg.Hearing news of the military preparations, Adina Beg fled towards the Shivalik hills.